Allocation of locally generated electricity in renewable energy communities: Sustainability of the community

-The objective function \eqref{eqn:objective_function} aims at minimising the sum of electricity bills of the REC members (see Equation \eqref{eqn:billing_costs} in Section \ref{sec:problem_statement}) as well as an additional term, which is introduced to deal with cases with multiple solutions to the optimisation problem.
-This may, for example, occur when the sum of the net consumption of the members of the REC is greater than the sum of the net production, and all members buy and sell energy at the same price to both retailers and REC.
+The objective function of this linear program (Equation~\eqref{eqn:objective_function3}) has as an additional term compared to Equation~\eqref{eqn:objective_function}.
+This extra term is introduced to deal with cases with multiple solutions to the optimisation problem, which may occur, for instance, if the sum of the net consumption of the members of the REC is greater than the sum of the net production, and all members buy and sell energy at the same price to their electricity suppliers.
 In such a context, this extra term favours a solution that distributes the local production equally among the REC members, something we believe is desirable.
 Without this term, the allocation in these cases would be uneven, favouring some users depending on the optimisation solver numerical preferences.
-The fictive costs $\xi_{i}^{d}$ associated to this term must be low, e.g. less than 0.1\,\euro/MWh, so that they will not lead to a solution that corresponds to repartition keys associated with larger billing costs.

-Equation~\eqref{eqn:keys_computation} computes the optimised allocated production.
-Equation~\eqref{eqn:allocation_limit} sets the total allocated production equal to the total production sold by the REC members.
-Equation~\eqref{eqn:sold_production_limit} limits the production sold to the total available production.
-Equations~\eqref{eqn:allocation_positive_deviation} and \eqref{eqn:allocation_negative_deviation} compute the positive and negative deviations of allocated production, respectively.
-Equations~\eqref{eqn:verified_allocation_limit1} and \eqref{eqn:verified_allocation_limit2} limit the verified allocated production to the smaller value between allocated production and demand.
-Equation~\eqref{eqn:share_keys} limits the sum of the repartition keys of the REC members to 100\%.
-Equations~\eqref{eqn:deviation_keys} and \eqref{eqn:deviation_keys2} compute the repartition key deviations.
-Finally, Equation~\eqref{eqn:self_sufficiency_rate} computes the self-sufficiency rate of every member and enforces a minimum self-sufficiency rate.
-This last equation may lead to infeasible solutions (by enforcing an unattainable $SSR_i^{min}$), in which case new $SSR_{i}^{min}$ need to be defined by the ECM.
+The price $\xi^{d}$ is, in effect, fictive, and must be low (a fraction of the smallest among the rest of the price signals) to avoid interfering with the computation of the optimal repartition keys based on a minimisation of the electricity bill.